v8/v8.dev/src/blog/code-caching-for-devs.md

 <figure>
   <img src="/_img/code-caching-for-devs/overview.svg" intrinsicsize="487x280" alt="">
-  <figcaption>Code caching is split into cold, warm, and hot runs, using the in-memory cache on warm runs and the disk-cache on hot runs.</figcaption>
+  <figcaption>Code caching is split into cold, warm, and hot runs, using the in-memory cache on warm runs and the disk cache on hot runs.</figcaption>
 </figure>

 Based on this description, we can give our best tips for improving your website’s use of the code caches.